Behavioral marketing has changed the way we market. But what should you know about it, and how do you get started? Let’s take a closer look.

 A custom combination of your own choosing

-As a side note, if you don’t yet have a Facebook pixel code, you’ll need one in order to accurately track visitors for Facebook retargeting.
+As a side note, if you don’t yet have a Facebook pixel code, you’ll need one to accurately track visitors for Facebook retargeting.
 Here’s a step by step guide from Facebook on how to do this.

-This retargeted Best Buy ad lets you know you have items in your cart and helps ease any reluctance by reminding you of their Price Match Guarantee, free in-store pickup and free shipping.
+This retargeted Best Buy ad lets you know you have items in your cart and helps ease any reluctance by reminding you of their Price Match Guarantee, free in-store pick up, and free shipping.

-Behavioral Email Marketing
+Behavioral Segmentation Email Marketing

 Behaviorally-targeted email is another example of behavioral marketing.
 Instead of using the pages that users visited or the actions they took on those pages, behavioral targeting via email targets users based on their status or actions with the site (whether they’re subscribed, added an item to their cart, and so on).